wubw/BinweiBlog/2019/iot_for_smartcities.rst

 Creating a smart power grid is going to be a lot of work and cost a lot of money.
 The new smart grid will consist of millions of individuals pieces and parts - power lines, sensors, controls, computer systems, and the like.
 Not all neccessary technologies are widely available today; some are still in development and need extensive testing before being publicly deployed.
-It will take time for it all to come together
+It will take time for it all to come together.

 Consider the following technologies thought to be part and parcel of the smart grid: